Poojitha-kolli/Insurance-data-analysis/README.md

 # Insurance-data-analysis
 This project involves creating an interactive Power BI dashboard to analyze insurance data and derive actionable insights.
-The dashboard helps identify key patterns in policyholder behavior, claim frequencies, customer demographics, and risk assessment metrics.

 This dashboard is designed to give stakeholders a clear view of claims, policy performance, and customer distribution.